kyoriku/sql-zoo/README.md

 ## Overview
 This repository contains a collection of SQL query exercises from [SQLZoo](https://sqlzoo.net/wiki/SQL_Tutorial), a free online platform for learning SQL.
 These exercises cover a variety of SQL concepts, including filtering records, using aggregate functions, joining tables, and more.
 The exercises are designed to help strengthen SQL skills and solidify knowledge of SQL syntax and querying techniques.

-## Learning Goals
-These exercises helped me build hands-on experience in the following areas:

-- Basic SQL Operations:
-  - Writing SQL queries using `SELECT` statements to retrieve specific data from tables
-  - Utilizing `WHERE` clauses to filter records based on conditions and comparisons
-  - Applying pattern matching with `LIKE` and filtering with `IN`, `BETWEEN` operators
-  - Using `ORDER BY` for sorting and `DISTINCT` to remove duplicates

-- Aggregate Functions and Grouping:
-  - Using aggregate functions (`COUNT`, `SUM`, `AVG`, `MIN`, `MAX`) for data analysis
-  - Grouping data with `GROUP BY` and filtering groups with `HAVING` clauses
-  - Combining aggregate functions with joins for complex data analysis

-- JOIN Operations:
-  - Understanding different types of joins: `INNER JOIN`, `LEFT JOIN`, `RIGHT JOIN`
-  - Combining multiple tables using common fields
-  - Working with self joins to analyze hierarchical or self-referential data
-  - Using joins with aggregate functions for comprehensive data analysis

-- Advanced SQL Concepts:
-  - Creating and using subqueries in `SELECT`, `FROM`, and `WHERE` clauses
-  - Handling NULL values using `IS NULL`, `COALESCE`, and outer joins
-  - Using `CASE` statements for conditional logic in queries
-  - Writing correlated subqueries for row-by-row processing

-- Problem-Solving Skills:
-  - Breaking down complex queries into manageable steps
-  - Choosing appropriate SQL operations for different data analysis needs
-  - Understanding and optimizing query performance
-  - Reinforcing SQL knowledge through practical exercises and quizzes

 ## Contents
 Each file in this repository covers specific SQL concepts and exercises.
 The files are listed in the recommended order of completion, following SQLZoo's tutorial structure.
 Each .sql file begins with a link to its corresponding SQLZoo tutorial section.